nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Revert all recently deleted or cleared internship applications : `revert_all`

-Reverts all recent delete command or clear command and restores the affected data back to the end of the current internship applications list.
+Reverts all recent delete commands or clear commands and restores the affected data back to the end of the current internship applications list.

 Format: `revert_all`